2022 Hyderabad gang rape: Incident

-It was on March 28, 2022 that the victim was gang raped near Sri Peddamma Thalli Temple in Road no. 44, Jubilee Hills.
-They even had condoms on them and used protection while committing the gang rape.
+It was in May 2022 that the victim was brutally gang raped near Sri Peddamma Thalli Temple in Road no. 44, Jubilee Hills.
+Prima facie evidence indicated that the attack was pre-planned, as the perpetrators "had condoms on them and used protection while committing the offence", according to a police official.
 The Toyota Innova Crysta in which the gang rape took place had clear windows.
 However, the accused used temporary screens for covering them up on the day of the offence.